eddef/Bitcoin-Exchange/readme.md

 I will upload the SQL in the future (again) when it's done.
 Some methods are bloated, that's because I haven't got around to them, some queries don't have transactions; I plan on adding them, and fixing the withdraw part (check user's trade history, make sure it adds up)

 Give me ideas regarding storage, cold/hot/luke warm.
-Anyway, if you would like to help with developement, for from developement branch, never to the main one.
+Anyway, if you would like to help with developement, fork developement branch.

 For controllers you add namespaces like so: